 - Internal Temperature – Registers the ambient temperature inside the housing of the X2 logger.

 - Internal Humidity – Reflects the amount of moisture in the air inside the X2 housing.

 Acceptable values will range from a slight negative percentage (effectively zero) up to ~40%.
 If humidity is reported to be greater than 40%, the desiccant bag inside the X2 or X2-CB should be replaced and the enclosure seal inspected.
 High humidity can contribute to telemetry problems and, in more extreme cases, damage the logger circuitry.

 - Cell Signal Strength – Despite the name, cell signal strength is representative of the transmission signal strength for all telemetry-enabled X2s including radio and Iridium satellite.

 Expected values are as follows:

-- At -100 or lower connections will be intermittent at best.
+- At -100 dBm or lower, connections will be intermittent at best

-- 5 is the maximum corresponding with the strongest signal
+- 5 is the maximum corresponding with the strongest possible signal

-Error codes from a failed or flawed X2 data transmission attempt will be displayed in the cell status field.
-As with cell signal strength, the ‘cell status’ parameter applies to all telemetry types including cellular, radio, iridium satellite, and Wi-Fi.
+- Cell Status – Error codes from a failed or compromised X2 data transmission attempt will be displayed in the cell status field.
+As with cell signal strength, the cell status parameter applies to all telemetry types including cellular, radio, Iridium satellite, and Wi-Fi.
 Values of zero indicate that no errors were observed.

 If status errors appear frequently and data transmissions are affected, contact NexSens Technology and supply the status error code for troubleshooting.